BonsaiDen/substrat/README.md

         // The destination directory for the build
         dest: 'public',

-        // Whether or not to log build events
+        // Whether or not to log build events, will still print general info
         silent: false,

+        // Will disable all logging (sets silent to true)
+        quiet: false,

         // If true, will produce lots of internal logging output
         debug: false,